 - (c) The Group applies the simplified approach to provide for ECL as prescribed by IFRS 9, which permits the use of the lifetime expected loss provision for all contract assets.
 The Group has assessed the impairment of its contract assets on an individual basis based on internal credit rating and ageing of these balances which, in the opinion of the directors of the Company, have no significant increase in credit risk during the financial years.
 ECL is estimated based on historical observed default rates over the expected life of debtors and are adjusted for forward-looking information that is available without undue cost or effort.
-Considering the good credit history of debtors and insignificant loss on collection incurred in the past history, no ECL was made for contract assets as at 30 June 2021 and 2020. - (d) Contract liabilities are the Group's obligations to transfer goods or services to customers for which the Group has received consideration from customers.
+Considering the good credit history of debtors and insignificant loss on collection incurred in the past history, no ECL was made for contract assets as at 30 June 2022 and 2021. - (d) Contract liabilities are the Group's obligations to transfer goods or services to customers for which the Group has received consideration from customers.
 Contract liabilities are recognised as revenue when the Group performs under the contract.

-Set out below is the amount of revenue recognised from amounts included in contract liabilities at the beginning of the years ended 30 June 2021 and 2020:
+Set out below is the amount of revenue recognised from amounts included in contract liabilities at the beginning of the years ended 30 June 2022 and 2021:

-Group

-2021 SGD'000 2020 SGD'000

-Revenue recognised that was included in the contract liabilities balance at beginning of the year 3,720 590
+2022 SGD'000 2021 SGD'000 Revenue recognised that was included in the contract liabilities balance at beginning of the year 667 3,720

-As at 30 June 2021, performance bonds amounting to approximately SGD17,165,000 (2020: approximately SGD24,661,000) were issued by an insurance company as security deposits in lieu of cash to customers of the Group for the due performance and observance of the Group's obligations under the contracts entered into between the Group and the customers.
-If the Group fails to provide satisfactory performance to its customers to whom performance bonds have been given, such customers may demand the insurance company to pay to them the sum or sums stipulated in such demand.
-The Group will then be liable to compensate the insurance company accordingly.
+(e) As at 30 June 2022, performance bonds amounting to approximately SGD21,052,000 (2021: approximately SGD17,165,000) were issued by insurance companies as security deposits in lieu of cash to customers of the Group for the due performance and observance of the Group's obligations under the contracts entered into between the Group and the customers.
+If the Group fails to provide satisfactory performance to its customers to whom performance bonds have been given, such customers may demand the insurance companies to pay to them the sum or sums stipulated in such demand.
+The Group will then be liable to compensate the insurance companies accordingly.
 The performance bonds will be released upon completion of the contract work.
 The performance bonds are secured either by way of personal guarantees given by two directors of the Company or corporate guarantee.

-18. TRADE RECEIVABLES
+19. TRADE RECEIVABLES

-Trade receivables are non-interest bearing and are generally on a 30-day term.
+Trade receivables are non-interest bearing and are generally on a 30-days term.
 They are recognised at their original invoice amounts which represent their fair values on initial recognition.